PerlaRuano/grocery-list-app/README.md

-# grocery-list-app
+# Grocery List App
-A simple grocery list app built with Vue
+A simple grocery list app built with Vue.

+## Features
+- Add and delete grocery items.
+- Easy to use interface.